The 2022 Louisiana Duck Stamp winning entry by Louisiana's Elaine Erikson.

 Baton Rouge, LA 70808

 Entries will be accepted from Oct.
-18-Oct.
-26, 2021.
-The contest will be held at LDWF Headquarters building starting at 10 a.m. on Oct.
-27. The public is invited to attend.
+17-Oct.
+25, 2022, with the contest to be held in the Joe Herring Louisiana Room at the LDWF Headquarters building, beginning at 10 a.m. on Oct.
+26, 2022.
+The public is invited to attend.

-Please visit these links to fill out the 2022 Louisiana Waterfowl Conservation Stamp competition artist agreement and see the full list of rules.
+Please visit these links to fill out the 2023 Louisiana Waterfowl Conservation Stamp Competition artist agreement and see the full list of rules:

 The Louisiana Legislature authorized the Louisiana Waterfowl Conservation Stamp program in 1988.
-The program was created to generate revenues for conservation and enhancement of waterfowl populations and habitats in Louisiana.
+The program was created to generate revenue for conservation and enhancement of waterfowl populations and habitats in Louisiana.

-Since 1989, more than $15 million has been generated for wetland conservation with approximately $6 million spent on land acquisition.
-In addition, revenues have supported wetland development projects on Wildlife Management Areas and the Louisiana Waterfowl Project, a cooperative endeavor between LDWF, Ducks Unlimited, the Natural Resources Conservation Service and U.S. Fish and Wildlife Service to provide habitat for waterfowl and other wetland birds on private lands.
+During the last 25 years, more than $15 million has been generated for wetland conservation with approximately $6 million spent on land acquisition.
+In addition, revenue has supported wetland development projects on Wildlife Management Areas and the Louisiana Waterfowl Project, a cooperative endeavor between LDWF, Ducks Unlimited, the Natural Resources Conservation Service and U.S. Fish and Wildlife Service to provide habitat for waterfowl and other wetland birds on private lands.

 Judging for the art competition will be based on the following criteria: